 People who have lost loved ones after many years of marriage or shared lives find it very difficult to cope.
 It’s like losing a limb or a whole way of life.
 They have also lost the warmth of physical intimacy.
 Many people feel that they have lost their identity or their purpose in life.
 You may have spent many years committed to providing for or caring for your husband, wife or partner and possibly their family.

-You are learning to cope without them, this is an essential task for you.
+You are learning to cope without your loved one, this is an essential task for you.
 No-one else can do it for you.
 Yes, you must ask for support from friends and families during difficult periods, but in the end it’s all up to you.

 There will be setbacks, there will be many challenges.
 You can cope, you can be positive.
 Give yourself permission to laugh with friends and enjoy a night out at the movies.
 It’s your time now.
 Make the most of it.
 Enjoy your children and grandchildren.

 When friends ask how are you, say “Fine thanks”.
 It’s good for you, as

 after a while you believe it too.
 It’s no use pouring out your troubles

 to everyone you meet.
 They have their own problems too.
 Eventually

 people will start to avoid you, stop talking to you if you are miserable